JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

                        (1.0,  1.0,  1.0)))
 ```

-The first number in each tuple for each color increases from 0 to 1, the second
-and third determine the color values.
+For each color, the first number in each tuple increases from 0 to 1, and the second and third determine the color values.
 (TODO - how exactly?)

 To create a new ColorScheme from a suitable dictionary, call `make_colorscheme()`.